 Without the domain name, it would be impossible for users to reach your website.
 Without your web hosting space, there would be nowhere for you to place your files to serve your website to users who are looking for it.

-As you can see, there is a very distinct difference between these two things that are yet so vital for each other in the role of serving websites.
+As you can see, there is a very distinct difference between these two things.
+That is yet so vital for each other in the role of serving websites.
 Because of this, you will commonly find that many web hosts also allow users to buy domain names from them.

-There are also other things to consider, such as having to pay separate bills for a domain name and web hosting.
-One good reason for shopping elsewhere for a domain name could be if you were looking for a specific name which might be owned by someone else looking to resell it, but that’s another story altogether.
+There are also other things to consider.
+Such as having to pay separate bills for a domain name and web hosting.
+One good reason for shopping elsewhere for a domain name could be if you were looking for a specific name.
+Which might be by someone else looking to resell it, but that’s another story altogether.